Caputommy/FollowMe_Robot_Simulator/README.md

 developed as a project for the Programming Methodologies exam at [UNICAM](http://www.unicam.it/).

 This application can run a simulation based on:
-- An environment, made of two-dimensional labeled areas,
+- An environment, made of two-dimensional labeled areas;
 - A program made of instructions followed by all robots in the simulation.

 ## Building and running